ProfMyre/tnt-nn/README.md

 # tnt-nn
 Here you will find the source code for TNT-NN.
 A fast NNLS method described in "TNT-NN: A Fast Active Set Method for Solving Large Non-Negative Least Squares Problems".
+Internally, the supplied source code uses an implementation of TNT, a fast least-squares method described in "TNT: A Solver for Large Dense Least-Squares Problems that Takes Conjugate Gradient from Bad in Theory, to Good in Practice".

-If you use this software please cite the above paper.
+If you use this software as supplied please cite the above papers.
 The bibtex to do so is supplied below:
 @article{myre2017tnt,
   title={TNT-NN: A Fast Active Set Method for Solving Large Non-Negative Least Squares Problems},
   author={Myre, Joseph M and Frahm, E and Lilja, David J and Saar, Martin O},